ghost1372/Documents/source/winUICommunityCore/themeService/index.md

 ```

 {% note warning %}
-ConfigBackdropTintColor and ConfigBackdropFallBackColor only works if you use Acrylic or Mica Backdrop.
+ConfigTintColor and ConfigFallbackColor only works if you use Acrylic or Mica Backdrop.
 {% endnote %}

 ![WinUICommunity](https://raw.githubusercontent.com/WinUICommunity/Resources/main/WinUICommunityDocs/TintColor.gif)